 Evaluations are narrative.
 We do not use a traditional alpha-numeric system, but instead note on individual transcripts whether a student has met basic class criteria (Pass), as done so in an exceptionally vivid way (Pass with Distinction), has marked some impressive personal growth (Pass with Personal Honors), has not met basic expectations in the most half-hearted of ways (Pass with Concern), or has failed to meet even basic expectations (Fail).

-We neither assign grade point averages nor rank our students.
+We neither assign grade point averages nor rank our students, not only because it isn’t possible to translate our narrative system into letters and numbers, but because we, at our core, do not believe in ranking.
 We are happy to offer individual narrative recommendations for scholarship consideration, college course prerequisites, or in other areas which typically rely on standardized norms.